karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 The first option is the easiest to implement but it is the less secure one, so it's discarded.

-The other two options are both ok, use whatever you prefer, I personally prefer using a variable group because is less verbose that using the KeyVault task.
+The other two options are both good enough, use whatever you prefer, I personally prefer using a variable group because is less verbose that using the KeyVault task.

 Nevertheless, if you create a variable group and you want to link it to and existing Key Vault you need a Service Principal with permissions to retrieve secrets from the Vault.
 In this case I could use the Service Principal I'll be using to create the resources to Azure but it has a role with far too many permissions, so it is a better practice to create another Service Principal with only Key Vault permissions and use it only to link the variable group with the Vault.